tbela99/template/README.md

 Template
 ============

-Template is a context aware template engine with conditional replacement & iteration.
+Template is a context aware template engine with conditional replacement, iterations and filters.

 [Demo](http://jsfiddle.net/tbela99/ygWKc/1/)